koalificationio/terraform-provider-webhookrelay/website/docs/index.html.markdown

 (e.g. `alias` and `version`), the following arguments are supported in the webhookrelay `provider` block:

+* `api_key` - (Optional) This is the Webhookrelay API key.
+It must be provided, but it can also be sourced from the `RELAY_KEY` environment variable.
-* `api_token` - (Optional) This is the webhookrelay api token.
-It must be provided, but it can also be sourced from the `webhookrelay_TOKEN` environment variable.
+* `api_secret` - (Optional) This is the Webhookrelay API secret.
+It must be provided, but it can also be sourced from the `RELAY_SECRET` environment variable.